pfgithub/scpl/docs/actions/showwebpage.md

 	"Category": "Web",
 	"CreationDate": "2016-05-17T22:30:00.000Z",
 	"Description": {
-		"DescriptionSummary": "Shows the web URL passed into the action in a Safari View Controller, allowing you to view the web page without switching apps."
+		"DescriptionSummary": "Shows the web URL passed into the action in a Safari View Controller, allowing you to view the webpage without switching apps."
 	},
 	"Input": {
 		"Multiple": false,